Enveloppe/obsidian-mkdocs-publisher-python/README.md

 The script can be use :
 - Directly in Obsidian, using [Obsidian Shell Commands](https://github.com/Taitava/obsidian-shellcommands) (see [Obsidian Shell's configuration](#obsidian-shell-configuration))
 - In [Terminal](#terminal).

-The platform supported are :
+The supported system are :
 - macOS, Linux and Windows
 - [IOS](#ios) (with [Pyto](https://pyto.app) and/or [a-shell](https://holzschu.github.io/a-Shell_iOS/) with [Working Copy](https://workingcopyapp.com/))